brianwisti/rgb-brain-hugo/site/content/post/2021/05/my-raku-script-for-journaling-in-joplin.md

 Things are about to improve!

-## I just want today
+### I just want today

-I've been carefully using *inbox/ISO 8601* format for my entries.
+I've been carefully using *ISO 8601* format for my entries.
 That means I can filter to a specific date — or year, month, hour, etc — by constructing a date fragment and grabbing each entry that starts with the fragment.

 ````raku
 sub filtered-entries(Str $date-funnel) {